dymgithub/DepthSS/README.md

-# DepthSS
-# Project: Remote Sensing Image Semantic Segmentation based on HRNet with our depthSS
+# A Depth-Aware Semantic Enhancement Network for Semantic Segmentation in Remote Sensing Images

 ## Project Structure